caverac/agd-doc/tutorial.rst

     NCOMPS = 4

     # Specify the min-max range of possible properties of the Gaussian function paramters:
-    # Amplitude (AMP)
     AMP_lims = [RMS * 5, RMS * 25]
-    # Full width at half maximum in channels (FWHM)
     FWHM_lims = [10, 35] # channels
-    # Mean channel position (MEAN)
     MEAN_lims = [0.25 * NCHANNELS, 0.75 * NCHANNELS]

-    # Indicate whetehre the data created here will be used as a training set
+    # Indicate whether the data created here will be used as a training set
     # (a.k.a. decide to store the "true" answers or not at the end)
     TRAINING_SET = True

     # Specify the pickle file to store the results in
-    FILENAME = 'agd_data_science.pickle'
+    FILENAME = 'training_data.pickle'

 With the above parameters specified, we can proceed with constructing a set of synthetic training data composed of Gaussian functions with known parameters (i.e., for which we know the "true" decompositon),sampled randomly from the parameter ranges specified above.
 The resulting data, including the channel values, spectral values and error estimates, are stored in the pickle file specified above.
 If we want this to be a training set (``TRAINING_SET = True``), the "true" decomposition answers for estimating the accuracy of a decomposition are also stored in the output file.
 For example, to construct a synthetic dataset:

 .. code-block:: python

-    # GaussPy Example 1
-    # Create spectra with Gaussian profiles -cont-
+    # Create training dataset with Gaussian profiles -cont-

     # Initialize
     agd_data = {}
     chan = np.arange(NCHANNELS)
-    errors = chan * 0. + RMS # Constant noise for all spectra
+    errors = np.ones(NCHANNELS) * RMS

     # Begin populating data
     for i in range(NSPECTRA):